Nikkii-Griffith-117/healthcare-cost-analysis/README.md

 # Healthcare Cost Analysis

 ## 📊 Project Overview
-This project analyzes healthcare insurance data to identify the key factors that drive medical costs.
-The goal is to uncover insights that can help businesses better understand cost patterns and improve decision-making.
+This project analyzes healthcare cost drivers using Python and SQL-based analysis techniques.
+The goal is to identify key factors influencing medical charges and translate those findings into actionable business recommendations.
 ---

 ## 🎯 Business Objective